 Shopping for a new phone service can be a daunting task for both businesses and consumers as there are literally hundreds of different options using different technologies with different price points and features.
 You can end up saving a lot of money if you choose wisely.
 Going for the cheapest deal is not always the best approach though as there are often hidden costs for extra features that you may have thought were already included.

-Before evaluating phone service options, determine where you are when you use your phone and what features you need.
+Before evaluating the options, determine where you are when you use your phone and what features you need.

 This is probably the worst possible option and if you still have this service, get rid of it quickly as you could be saving a lot of money while benefiting from some nifty features.
 This is not worthy of further discussion.